ESOS - Energy Savings Opportunity Scheme

 OR is part of a corporate group where one company in that group meets either of the above qualification criteria.

 Originally it was by 5th December 2015 but the deadline has been extended to 30th June 2016 to achieve an ISO 5001 certification of compliance.
-Regardless of when, the same applies in that every qualifying enterprise (private, not public sector) in the UK will be required, by law, to have undertaken an energy audit to comply with Article 8 and then repeat the audit at least once every four years.
+Regardless of when, the same applies in that every qualifying enterprise (private, not public sector) in the UK will be required, by law, to have undertaken an energy audit in order to comply with Article 8 and must be repeated at least once every four years.

 What does this mean?